vultor33/Logictest2/README.txt

-Logic The purpose of this task is to test my capabilities in developing algorithms to manipulate / convert the format of a dataset.
+The purpose of this task is to test my capabilities in developing algorithms to manipulate / convert the format of a dataset.

 To run the code just type: [pandas library is needed]